DMAT scam: Allegations against state government

 The investigation team had come across specific inputs on the involvement of ministers, judicial members, police officers and others at high position in the Madhya Pradesh government.
 Indore based whistleblower Dr. Anand Rai alleged that huge amount of black money is involved in the scam and the business of illegal admissions was going on since 2006.

-Opposition party in the state Indian National Congress has alleged that Chief Minister Shivraj Singh Chouhan's kin were the beneficiaries in the DMAT scam.
-The charge has been strongly denied by the ruling Bharatiya Janta Party.
+The Indian National Congress, an opposition party, has alleged that Chief Minister Shivraj Singh Chouhan's kin were the beneficiaries in the DMAT scam.
+The charge has been strongly denied by the ruling Bharatiya Janata Party.

 Exam cancellation

-Due to continuous revelations of collusion between Vyapam and DMAT authorities and threats from a whistleblower to name judges allegedly involved in the scam, the state examination body on July 10, 2015 cancelled the admission test to be held on July 12, 2015.
+Due to continuous revelations of collusion between Vyapam and DMAT authorities and threats from a whistleblower to name judges allegedly involved in the scam, the state examination body on July 10, 2015, cancelled the admission test to be held on July 12, 2015.
 However, the officials said that the examination was postponed due to some technical reasons.